In April 2013, Colby became one of the first colleges in the country to achieve carbon neutrality.

 Colby’s Environmental Advisory Group, or EAG, was formed in 2000 to advise the president and College community on issues related to the environmental stewardship of the campus and region.
 The EAG works to raise awareness about ongoing environmental initiatives, promote environmental consciousness, and address environmental concerns.

-Colby’s pledge to become carbon neutral, by ceasing emissions of carbon dioxide and other gasses that contribute to climate change, was achieved in 2013—two years ahead of its planned schedule.
-Soon, a 5,300-panel solar installation adjacent to Mayflower Hill will start producing 16 percent of Colby’s total electricity needs.
+Colby’s pledge to become carbon neutral was achieved in 2013—two years ahead of its planned schedule.
+The College uses a mix of renewable energy sources and purchases carbon offsets in order to achieve net carbon neutrality, while continuing to innovate new ways to reduce our overall carbon footprint.
+During fall 2017, a 5,300-panel solar installation adjacent to Mayflower Hill began producing an expected 15 percent of Colby’s total electricity needs.